 According to the Guardian newspaper, at least one in ten Brits have a personal loan account live at any time.
 If you’re thinking about taking out a loan, what are the things that we at Loan Broker think that you need to know?

 How do personal loans work?

-With a personal loan, you borrow a fixed sum of money from a lender and agree to pay the loan back plus interest in monthly instalments over the term of the loan.
+With a personal loan, you borrow a fixed sum of money from a lender and agree to pay the loan back plus interest in monthly installments over the term of the loan.
 The term can be anywhere between 2 months and 7 years, in general.

 When you have made your final payment, your loan account is considered “settled” and then it is closed.
 During the term of the loan, your finance company will update your credit report on a monthly basis and record on your report whether you made your monthly repayments on time and in full or not.

 When deciding whether to accept your loan application, a lender will look at two things:

 - your current financial details, including income, outgoings, name of employer, address history, and more

 - your credit report – this is a file which records your last 6 years’ payment history with lenders and some non-financial companies among other information